JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: no
 NS: that is a very complicated area
 NS: I highly suggest you start to use the node system for that
-NS: it is fast and very otent
+NS: it is fast and very potent
 NS: and put all functions into one window
 NS: rather than a million of sun menus
 NS: sub
-NS: So you hve a model now that you are happy with ?
+NS: So you have a model now that you are happy with ?

 JR: not entirely but i think it is time to learn to do things like rivets